Data-Integrity-Group/Wip/README.md

 * consider LOOM via AnJo
 * note the ShadingLevel change at #1 = sum of lowers
   * testing with #2
     * try to confirm recursions for this rule
+      * testing for a 3rd level

 ...